newlandpe/discord-xauth-integration/README.md

 - **Automated Pruning:** Remove linked users who are no longer in the Discord server.
 - **Metadata Refresh:** Update existing linked role metadata for all users.

+## Routes

+The application exposes the following routes:

+- `GET /`: Displays the main page of the application.
+- `GET /start/:site`: Initiates the account linking process for a specific community (site).
+This redirects the user to Discord for authorization.
+- `POST /discord/interactions`: The endpoint for receiving Discord interactions (e.g., slash commands).
+- `GET /discord/callback`: The redirect URI for Discord OAuth2.
+Handles the authorization code exchange.
+- `GET /xauth/callback`: The redirect URI for XAuthConnect OAuth2.
+Handles the authorization code exchange and links the accounts.

 ## Installation

 ### Prerequisites